ZixinMa27/cse15l-lab-reports/lab1.md

 *  `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`
 *  `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`

 2. After running some commands, you can choose one example, take a screenshot and give a short explaination.
-It should look like below:
+Here is an example:
 ![Image](command_example.jpg)
+Explanation: First, Ran `ls` shows the files and folders in the current path, then ran `cd <path>` onto one of the folders, then ran `cd ~` to return the start of the path.